fin-cli/handbook/commands/cli/check-update.md

-# wp cli check-update
+# fin cli check-update

-Checks to see if there is a newer version of WP-CLI available.
+Checks to see if there is a newer version of FIN-CLI available.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Queries the GitHub releases API.
 Returns available versions if there are updates available, or success message if using the latest release.